State Director for Massachusetts

-Natasha leads development of Ed Trust’s policy agenda on issues critical to promoting equity and achievement in the P-12 system, including standards, assessments, accountability, educator quality, and funding fairness.
-She previously served as the organization’s senior data and policy analyst, where she focused on using data to better understand the gaps in opportunity and achievement in our education system.
+Natasha has been with The Education Trust for more than a decade.
+She previously served as Ed Trust’s national director of P-12 policy, where she led the development of the organization’s policy agenda on issues critical to promoting equity and achievement in the P-12 system, including standards, assessments, accountability, educator quality, and funding fairness.
+She started her career at Ed Trust as an analyst, a role in which she focused on using data to better understand the gaps in opportunity and achievement in our education system.

-Natasha joined The Education Trust after completing her master’s in education policy and management at the Harvard Graduate School of Education.
-Before graduate school, she spent three years as a research assistant and associate analyst at Abt Associates, a research and consulting firm.
-At Abt, Natasha worked on a variety of research and analysis projects, including economic analyses of environmental regulations and market studies.
+Before joining The Education Trust, Natasha completed her master’s in education policy and management at the Harvard Graduate School of Education.
+Prior to graduate school, she worked at Abt Associates, a research and consulting firm, where she was involved in a variety of research and analysis projects, including economic analyses of environmental regulations and market studies.
 She holds a bachelor’s in economics and Spanish language and literature from Brandeis University.

 What drew you to education?